axibase/atsd/api/network/series.md

 series d:2017-01-20T08:00:00Z e:sensor-1 x:status="Restart" a:true
 ```

-The new value will be equal to:
+The new value is equal to:

 ```txt
 Shutdown by adm-user, RFC-5434;